• Skip to primary navigation

 • Extract: You will need both vanilla extract and lemon extract to add the best flavor!

-• For the glaze: Powdered sugar, lemon zest, fresh lemon juice, and vanilla extract are all you need.
+• For the glaze: Powdered sugar (aka confectioner’s sugar or icing sugar), lemon zest, fresh lemon juice, and vanilla extract are all you need.

 Lemon lovers rejoice, this lemon pound cake is the ultimate dessert that you won’t be able to resist!
 Here’s how to make it: